 I joined the department in October 2018 as an ESRC Postdoctoral Fellow to undertake my research project ‘“Criminals Incapable of Reform?': Reassessing the population of Cockatoo Island Prison (Sydney), 1839-69'.
 I created a database of over 2500 prisoners incarcerated on Cockatoo Island which can be accessed on my website Cockatoo Island Convicts.
 I am committed to highlighting the the diversity of the inmate population, telling the life-stories of Indigenous, Black-British, Afro-Caribbean, Chinese and East-Asian convicts.
 You can view my public lecture Convict Lives on Cockatoo Island online.

 I was awarded my PhD in History at the University of Leicester in December 2017.
 My award-winning thesis explored the use of prison islands in colonial Australia to incarcerate Indigenous, European and other immigrant populations.
 Using the case-studies of Rottnest/Wadjemup, Melville Island/Yermalnear and Cockatoo Island/Wareamah, it argued that exile to islands were crucial for colonial state to "govern" colonial populations and exploit their labour at the maritime margins.
+I am in the process of turning it into an book.
 My PhD studentship was part of of European Research Council project ‘'The Carceral Archipelago: Transnational Circulations in Global Perspective, 1415-1960', led by Prof. Clare Anderson.

 I have previously held research posts as a Caird-Sackler Fellow at the National Maritime Museum (2019) and Pearsall Fellow at the Institute of Historical Research, University of London (2017/18).
 I have also been awarded a number of prestigious awards including the Hakluyt Society Research Grant (2018), Tomlin Bequest from the Society for Nautical Research (2018), National Archives of Australia/Australian Historical Association Postgraduate Scholarship (2016) and the Australian Bicentennial Scholarship from the Menzies Centre of Australian Studies (2014).